Insomniacks: History and formation

-2017–present: Debut and mainstream success with "Pulang"
+2017–2024: Debut and mainstream success with "Pulang"

 In 2017, they released their debut single, "Selalu", which was featured as part of the soundtrack of the Astro Ria drama, My Coffee Prince.

 In 2018, the group released their second single, "Pulang".
 The group released the four-episode Pulang WEBisode webseries on their YouTube channel as part of their single promotions.
 "Pulang" achieved the record for most consecutive weeks on the RIM streaming charts.
 "Pulang" has been on the RIM Malay singles chart for 185 weeks, as of July 2022.

 In 2019, Iqbal co-founded the Klang Valley-based music collective, Distorted (alias Distorted Material), alongside Jessel Phuah (Sino), Ariff Jazmi, Helloluqman of Block J (Jonah), and Nik Qayrel Aiman (Eneyeqay) of the duo Niqie.
 Iqbal goes by the alias Balo as part of Distorted.

 Insomniacks were the fifth most streamed Malaysian artist on Spotify, in 2019.

 In 2020, Insomniacks released their third single, "Kepala Batu" ahead of the release of their debut EP of the same name.
 "Kepala Batu" was composed in collaboration with prolific Malaysian singer-songwriter, Faizal Tahir.
 The lead single from the EP, "Reminisensi", was the first song Insomniacks wrote as a band.

 After four years signed with Sony Music Malaysia, their contract expired in 2020.
 They consequently signed with Universal Music Malaysia in March 2021.
 On 14 February 2022, Insomniacks released, "Sempurna".
 The single peaked at number 1 on the RIM Malay singles streaming chart and number 5 on Billboard's Malaysia Songs chart.

 Since March 2022, Gavin has not been participating in "Sempurna" promotions with the band.
 On 12 June 2022, it was announced in a statement on his and the band's social media that he would be taking an extended hiatus from the band and will not be part of any upcoming projects.

 The band released their first single as a trio, "Igauan Malam", on 4 November 2022.

+In 2024, Insomniacks released their latest EP titled Teman, featuring eight tracks: Sayang/Cinta, Teman, Cerita Kita (a collaboration with Nabila Razali), Igauan Malam, Belum Mulai (featuring Nabila Taqiyyah), Temani Hati, Dimana, and Sempurna.

+2025–Present: Awake and Dreaming

+In January 2025, Insomniacks released their first English-language extended play, Awake & Dreaming.
+The track "Awake and Dreaming" holds special significance as it was the very first song the band wrote together ten years earlier, during the formation of the group.
+The EP focuses on themes of mental health, an issue the band consider to be highly important in today’s society.

+Their collaboration with Nabila Taqiyyah, "Belum Mulai", earned them the award for Best Music Video at the 2025 Gempak Most Wanted Awards.
+To celebrate their 10th anniversary as a band, Insomniacks also announced their first solo concert, which took place on 12 July 2025 at Zepp KL.
+At the same time, Insomniacks revealed their 2025 single titled ‘’Seperti Dulu’’, dedicated to their loyal fan club who have supported them from the beginning until now.